NoroffFEU/development-platforms/microsoft-azure.md

 ## Brief History

-Provide a brief history of the product, including major milestones or events.

-You may use bullet points, numbered lists, paragraphs or a timeline.

 Microsoft Azure was first announced in October 2008 as "Windows Azure," and was later renamed to Microsoft Azure in late March 2014.
 Windows Azure became commercially available in the early year of 2010 as more services were added.
 Microsoft Azure is available in 140 countries and regions, and is operated by more than 60 Azure regions worldwide.

 The original name Windows Azure was chosen to reflect the fact that the platform was built on top of Windows Server.
-However, the name was changed to Microsoft Azure in 2014 to reflect the fact that the platform is now built on top of Microsoft's own operating system, Windows Server.
+However, the name was changed to Microsoft Azure to reflect the fact that the platform is now built on top of Microsoft's own operating system, Windows Server.

 ### The First-Generation Services